About the Rosebery Centre

 The Rosebery Centre is a specialist centre in Livingston that provides day care facilities and support for people with dementia and their families.

 The Centre was established in 1985 and provides social interaction within a stimulating and safe environment to members (attendees) from a wide catchment area, including Livingston, Broxburn, Uphall, Pumpherston, East Calder, Mid Calder, and West Calder.
-We cater for 45 people each week, 15 each day over three days.
+We cater for 56 people each week over four days.

-People with dementia are referred for day care and other forms of support by CPNs; social work teams in Livingston, Bathgate and Broxburn; local primary health care teams; voluntary organisations; and West Park Day Hospital.
+People with dementia are referred for day care and other forms of support by CPNs; social work teams in Livingston, Bathgate and Broxburn; local primary health care teams; and voluntary organisations.

 We continually strive to reach ‘the gold standard’ for dementia support services through our day-to-day practice in the Centre, carer support, staff and volunteer training, a multidisciplinary approach, and our involvement in research into dementia.